Sex in experimental design - MRC

 • animal subjects

-• in vitro work.
+• in vitro work

 It sought to understand current research practices, community perceptions, as well as benefits of and barriers to increasing diversity in research design and conduct.

 The survey showed that the majority of MRC researchers saw the benefits of considering diversity in their research.
-The most frequently cited benefits were increased translatability and reproducibility of research, as well as detecting sex specific differences.
+The most frequently cited benefits were increased translatability and reproducibility of research, as well as detecting sex-specific differences.

 • compliance with the principles of the 3Rs (the reduction, replacement and refinement of the use of animals)

-• commercial availability of samples.
+• commercial availability of samples

 Almost all respondents felt there was a need to develop guidance about starting to use both sexes in animal research, and there was a high level of support for funders taking on this role.

-Contact us about the new requirement
+Contact us about the requirement

 Email: diversityinresearch@mrc.ukri.org

 This is the website for UKRI: our seven research councils, Research England and Innovate UK.
+Let us know if you have feedback or would like to help improve our online products and services.